 - You’ll receive a password reset email with a link you can follow to set a new password.

-In the Security tab of your profile, you can also view any Harvest and third-party apps you’ve signed in to.
-If you need to revoke access to any of those apps for any reason, you can click the Revoke Access button.
+In the Authorized Applications section, you can view any Harvest-built and third-party apps you’ve signed in to, such as our mobile and desktop apps.
+To revoke access to any of those apps, click the Revoke Access button.

 What administrators see in another Person’s Security/Resend Invitation section

 Administrators can’t see anyone else’s password.
 Instead, they’ll see a Reset Password button that will send the person instructions on how to reset their password.
 If the person hasn’t signed in to Harvest yet, administrators will see a Resend Invitation button.